Borrow Reading Kits

 Families in Anchorage

-If you live in or around Anchorage, please join us at any Anchorage Public Library location for stories, songs, rhymes, and fingerplays at our story time programs.
+If you live in or around the Anchorage municipality, please join us at any Anchorage Public Library location for stories, songs, rhymes, and fingerplays at our story time programs.
 You might also be interested in:

 - Checking out board books, picture books, and music CDs from our collection